Best NFL odds at NJ online sportsbooks

 It marked the eighth time, and third in four years, that coach Bill Belichick and quarterback Tom Brady had taken New England to the Super Bowl.

 In contrast, Philadelphia was led by backup quarterback Nick Foles.
 As a result, New England was favored, and no one gave Foles and the Eagles much of a chance.
-Foles went on to be named Super Bowl MVP in the Eagles victory.
+Foles went on to be named the first Super Bowl MVP in the Eagles victory.

 Super Bowl XXV